These research guides focuses on different aspects of Douglass student life over the years.

 The Scrapbooking and Practices of Memory Keeping Past and Present guide was developed by Alexander Steiger as an internship project while she as a graduate students at SC&I, Library and Information Science MLIS Program.
 Inspired by the scrapbook created by Florence Marshall NJC '29, she examined scrapbooks of Rutgers and Douglass students from the late 1920s to early 1930s and those created by the historians of Casa Hispanica, a living and learning community.

 Two graduate students at SC&I, Library Science created these short films based on Douglass history.

 Bridging the Past, Engaging the Future: the Douglass Alumnae Oral History Project (4.14 min.)
-2014 was created by Jen Hunter, DC '02 and and Maciel Torres, a Rutgers undergraduate student.
+2014.
+The short video was created by Jen Hunter, DC '02 and and Maciel Torres, RU '14.
 They reflect on their experience working together with the oral history collection and the impact of women's stories on their lives.

 Florence Marshall and Susan Schwirck: a Mother Daughter Story (9:10 min.)
-2014 was created by Lauren Carboy.
+2014.
+The video was created by Lauren Carboy.
 She focuses on the mother and daughter story through the interview with Susan Schwirk, DC '71, as part of the Douglass Alumnae Oral History Project.
 In the interview, Susan also recollects about her mother, Florence Marshall, NJC '29.

-Aya Sakar DRC '15 created the project Perspectives on Diversity and Multiculturalism on Douglass Campus: From 1920s to 1950s.
-She examined the Quair Yearbooks for women of color students.
+Aya Sakar DRC '15 created the Aresty project Perspectives on Diversity and Multiculturalism on Douglass Campus: From 1920s to 1950s.
+She examined the Quair Yearbooks for women of color.
 The project received an Honorary Mention in the category of humanities in 2015.